 Hormones play a part too with protein-building human growth hormone produced during a good night’s sleep and stress hormone cortisol released after a bad one.

 “Not getting enough sleep can trigger a response from your adrenal gland that leads to the overproduction of sebum, clogging pores and causing blemishes,” confirms dermatologist and Murad Skincare founder Dr Murad.

 How do our sleep habits change with age?

 Over 50?
 According to The Sleep Council our patterns shift at this age, so you can expect more brief awakenings in the night, less of a drop in body temperature during sleep and a growing preference for earlier bed and wakening times.

 This may all sound a bit bleak as sleep loss is hardly a choice, but with knowledge you gain power to make the most of your beauty sleep, no matter how much you’re getting.

-A good night skin care routine needs to be simple to follow.
+A good skincare routine for night needs to be simple to follow.

 Ours is broken into two essential steps, with some four optional extras added so you can customise it to be perfect for you.

 We recommend additional steps in our night skin routine for dry or tight skin, for spots or excess oil production, for tired or dull skin and just for general pampering indulgence.

 Make the most of natural repair by wearing your most active skincare to bed, starting with a really good cleanse so everything absorbs properly.